-- The Civic Service - The Christmas Carol Service
+- The Civic Service

+- The Christmas Carol Service

 - The Civic Ball

-- \ Remembrance Sunday
+- Remembrance Sunday

 - Mayor's 'At Home'

-In addition to these the Mayor attended a further 174 engagements.
-The Mayor was escorted by her consort, Michael Dalton.
+In addition to these, the Mayor attended a further 166 engagements.
+The Mayor was escorted by her Mayoress Mrs Barbara Clare or her Mayoress Mrs Pat Johnson.